-SARMTECH sells research chemicals known as SARMS, or Selective Androgen Receptor Modulators, is a private company with 3 full-time employees, and has a stated mission of “cleaning up the wild west of SARM sales”.
+SARMTECH, a private company with 3 full-time employees, sells research chemicals known as SARMS, or Selective Androgen Receptor Modulators, and is on a mission to “clean up the wild west of SARM sales”.

 Good morning James.
 I’ll jump right in with a question on everyone’s mind: “Why SARMS?”

 Test subjects?
-You mean bodybuilders, or just people who go to the gym and want to go further than their genetics?
+You mean bodybuilders, or regular people like us who go to the gym but want to go further than our genetics?

 No. SARMS are not yet approved for human consumption.
 They are sold as research chemicals only – IND’s, Investigational New Drugs.
 Buyers on sarmtech.net know this well and if they’ve somehow escaped the messaging on every page they’re presented with a mandatory acknowledgement of it at checkout.

 But what about at stores where they’re sold over (or under) the counter?

 We don’t have a store, and we don’t support a resale policy.
 We don’t want to see our stuff on eBay or other sites, but when we do it’s not us, it’s someone trying to make a few bucks.
 I will say though, there are at least two “sarmtech” competitors who sprung up in 2018.
 One’s gone, the other is in Australia and still has products on the market.